 CONCLUSION

-The MNSI-PL is a reliable screening tool for diabetic peripheral sensorimotor neuropathy when using a cut-off of ≥ 3 for section A and ≥ 2 for section B. Part B is stronger in detecting neuropathy based on it being more objective.
+The MNSI-PL is a reliable screening tool for diabetic peripheral sensorimotor neuropathy when using a cut-off of ≥ 3 for section A and ≥ 2 for section B. Part B is stronger in detecting neuropathy as it is more objective.
 Additionally, the whole test is useful in clinical practice as well as in our country.

 ARTICLE HIGHLIGHTS